Candidates, Sedgwick County Republican Party discuss Pompeo Senate-run rumors

 "If there was anything more significant, we would look into at least trying to get some clarification," he says.

-A report from Time Magazine released Tuesday indicates Secretary of State Mike Pompeo will run for U.S. Senate.
+released Tuesday indicates Secretary of State Mike Pompeo will run for U.S. Senate.

 The report says Pompeo has told three prominent Republicans in recent weeks he plans to resign from the Trump Administration to run for Senate.
 It says Pompeo's plan had been to remain at the State Department until early spring of next year (2020), but recent developments, including the impeachment probe into President Trump are causing changes.